xoniuqe/master-thesis/readme.md

 ## Considerations for perfomance

-Compile-time evaluation of Gauß-Laguerre stuff.
+Compile-time evaluation of Gauß-Laguerre stuff. => pretty hard and no critical path

 ### Running Matlab on Gitlab